Hi there, I'm Kai Xiang!

 Education: My educational background covers the intersection between media studies, sociology, and political science.

 I am currently pursuing a MPhil in Sociology of Media and Culture at the University of Cambridge as a Chevening and Cambridge Trust Scholar.
+My dissertation focuses on data governance and civic engagement in Singapore, and has received the Hart-Marshall Arts and Humanities Prize from Clare Hall.

 Bachelor's degree in Political Science / International Relations from Leiden University.